About the Program

 The ISO teams are a close-knit group of talented information security professionals performing critical identity and access management and information security functions for the Campus.
 The Development and Engineering and Security Operations teams performs critical functions to promote the security of the campus network, including intrusion monitoring/detection, firewall management, vulnerability scanning, incident/breach response, and network registration.
 The Assessments & Compliance team delivers information security assessments and manages compliance activities, to assist campus units in meeting a variety of internal and regulatory data security obligations.

 This internship position will be working directly with the Security Assessments team.
-The Intern will contribute to the success of the campus Information Security program by supporting specific operational work, projects, and new initiatives within ISP.
+The Intern will contribute to the success of the campus Information Security program by supporting specific operational work, projects, and new initiatives within ISO.
 This work will vary with department needs.

 Examples of potential responsibilities include:

 - Developing public documentation for information security services offered to the campus

-- Performing data collection and management tasks during implementation of new GRC tools and processes
+- Performing data collection and management tasks during the implementation of new GRC tools and processes

 In addition, the Security Interns will be expected to complete two (2) information security training courses, one general and one focusing on a specific platform or specialty within information security.

 In addition to being a current UC Berkeley career staff employee.
 The successful candidate will have a thorough knowledge of many of the following areas:

 Strong general IT knowledge and experience, including support, troubleshooting, and security best practices for a variety of desktop/server operating systems and software